Dylan Carlson Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have the 23rd-ranked team ERA among all league pitching staffs (4.58).
+- The pitching staff for the White Sox has a collective 9.8 K/9, the first-best in the league.

-- White Sox pitchers combine to give up the third-most home runs in baseball (123 total, 1.4 per game).
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.56).

-- Toussaint (0-1) starts for the White Sox, his third this season.
+- White Sox pitchers combine to allow 124 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- In his most recent time out on Sunday, the right-hander threw 3 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.
+- In his most recent appearance on Wednesday, the righty tossed six innings against the Toronto Blue Jays, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.